t0m0h1/Secure-Development-Week-1/com/securedevelopmentweek1/code_review.md

 **6. Testing:**

-- There are no test cases provided
+- There are no test cases provided currently.

+**7. Dependencies**

+- The dependencies on crypto and java.Base64 are standard and reasonable for encryption tasks such as this one.

+- There are no proper external libraries, making the code lightweight but limited in functionality for encryption tasks.

+**8. Code Duplication**

+No significant duplication of code is seen as OOP practices are observed.

+**9. Dependencies on External Services**

+The code does not depend on any external services, which makes it portable and easy to run locally.